 - July 27 - August 7

 Who Can Attend

-The Teen Academy is open to students who have completed grades 9, 10, 11, or 12.
-Applicants must be currently enrolled in high school in FISD or be participating in a home-school program and must be in good academic standing.
+The program is open to students who have completed 9th, 10th, 11th, or 12th grade.
+Applicants must be currently enrolled in high school in FISD or reside with the City of Frisco and must be in good academic standing.

-After submitting a completed application, applicants will be informed in writing as to whether they have been accepted, denied, or placed on a waiting list for a future class.
+After submitting a completed application, applicants will be notified as to whether they have been accepted, denied, or placed on a waiting list for a future class.